apache/druid/docs/operations/guild-replication.md

 ### Can I enable this on a cluster with existing data?

 Yes!
 However, you will almost certainly start off with a number of segments who are violating the goal of Guild replication by being located on a single Guild.
 Segment balancing will eventually rectify these violations.
 You should use `guildReplicationMaxPercentOfMaxSegmentsToMove` when possible to prioritize moving these segments to multiple Guilds.
-Enabling `emitGuildReplicationMetrics` can help you track the status of your cluster's Giuld replication compliance.
+Enabling `emitGuildReplicationMetrics` can help you track the status of your cluster's Guild replication compliance.

 ### Can I disable this on a cluster with existing data?